What is the Best Antibiotic for a UTI?

 - Tendon or nerve damage

-What If Antibiotics Don’t Work?
+What Happens If Antibiotics Don’t Work For a UTI?

 - The antibiotic may be ineffective at fighting off the bacteria causing your UTI.